 In accordance with Article 31 of the LMO Act, a Biosafety Committee was formed in 2008 under the Office of the Prime Minister.
 In keeping with the LMO Act revision issued on December 11, 2012, the committee was later moved under MOTIE in December 2013.
-The change of the Committee chair to the MOTIE Minister from the Prime Minister was not intended to downgrade the status of the committee but was meant to achieve more effective and efficient operation of the Committee.
-The Committee reviews the following factors relevant to the import and export of LMOs:
+The change of the Committee chair to the MOTIE Minister from the Prime Minister was not intended to downgrade the status of the committee but was meant to achieve more effective and efficient operation of the committee.
+The committee reviews the following factors relevant to the import and export of LMOs:

-- Factors relevant to the implementation of the Cartagena Protocol - Establishment and implementation of the safety management plan for LMOs - Re-examination in accordance with the provisions of Article 18 and Article 22 of appeals by an applicant who fails to get import approval, etc. - Factors relevant to legislation and notification pertinent to the safety management, import, and export, etc. of LMOs - Factors relevant to the prevention of damage caused by LMOs and measures taken to mitigate damage caused by LMOs - Factors requested for review by the Chair of the Committee or the head of the competent national authority.
+• Factors relevant to the implementation of the Cartagena Protocol

+- Establishment and implementation of the safety management plan for LMOs - Re-examination in accordance with the provisions of Article 18 and Article 22 of appeals by an applicant who fails to get import approval, etc. - Factors relevant to legislation and notification pertinent to the safety management, import, and export, etc. of LMOs - Factors relevant to the prevention of damage caused by LMOs and measures taken to mitigate damage caused by LMOs - Factors requested for review by the Chair of the Committee or the head of the competent national authority.

 The MOTIE Minister is the chair of the 15-20 member committee.
 Members include Vice Ministers from the seven relevant ministries noted above plus the Ministry of Planning and Finance (MOPF).
-Private sector specialists can also be members of the Committee.
-The Committee may have subcommittees and technical committees.
+Private sector specialists can also be members of the committee.
+The committee may have subcommittees and technical committees.

-The most important role of the Committee is to reconcile different positions among the relevant ministries.
+The most important role of the committee is to reconcile different positions among the relevant ministries.
 As each relevant ministry holds authority and responsibility in its respective area, it may not be easy to reach consensus on some issues.
-In such cases, the MOTIE Minister as the Chair of the Committee can be called upon to resolve matters lacking consensus.
-The committee is only known to have met once formally.
+In such cases, the MOTIE Minister as the Chair of this body can be called upon to resolve matters lacking consensus.
+The committee is only known to have met formally once.
 The last meeting was conducted through document circulation rather than face-to-face in December 2014.
-Instead of the Minister-led Committee, technical sub-committees consisting of technical experts have gathered infrequently to discuss specific issues.
-For example, when there was a detection of unapproved LMO canola seed, the technical sub-committee met to discuss mitigation measures.
+Instead of the Minister-led committee, a technical committee consisting of technical experts from relevant ministries gather to discuss specific issues.
+For example, when there was a detection of unapproved LMO canola seed, the technical sub-committee meet to discuss mitigation measures.
+The technical committee meets six times a year.
+This technical committee also checks the status of risk assessments and consultation reviews of new events.